-You’ve finally finished your painting project but how do you store paint leftover?
+You’ve finally finished your painting project but how do you store the paint leftover?
 Whether there is a little or a lot of paint, storing paint properly is important.
 Follow these steps to preserve your leftover paint safely.

 Does Improperly Storing Paint Cans Make It Go Bad?

 If you’ve got stored paint lying around you might be wondering if it’s gone bad.
 The short answer is, yes.
 If you don’t store your paint properly then it may not be usable down the road.
-This can be a hassle when you need to take care of touch ups.
+This can be a hassle when you need to take care of touch-ups.
 Paint can usually last up to ten years when stored properly.
 If your paint has gone bad it’s usually because of a bad seal or improper storage.
-Storing paint in a non-temperature controlled area can quickly lead to problems.
+Storing paint in a non-temperature-controlled area can quickly lead to problems.

 How Do I Know If My Stored Paint is Good?

 Before using any leftover paint, you’ll want to check and make sure it’s still good to use.
 If you open the lid and your paint has a strange smell then it may have gone bad.
 If you see a lot of lumps present after stirring then that paint will also need to be disposed of.
 Paint should be creamy and smooth so if you’re seeing those lumps throughout then you’ll need to purchase new paint.

 To avoid wasting any leftover paint make sure there’s a good seal on your paint cans before storing the paint.
 Use a mallet to gently hammer around the edges of the lid and make sure there are no gaps.
 This is also a great time to label your cans.
 Try labeling your paint cans with the color name and corresponding room or area for easy access.
 Paint tends to drip and get on the sides of the paint can so we recommend writing your labels on the lid whenever possible.